Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 3. Where diagnosis is made before Year 10 or where EAP does not cover Units 3 and 4, just a GP update is needed.

-3. Short-term conditions, anxiety and depressive conditions
+3. Short-term conditions

 4. The school submits an application to the QCAA.